Holly Yasui, Producer and Co-director

 George Takei, Film Narrator

 George, best known for his portrayal of Mr. Sulu in the acclaimed television and film series Star Trek is an actor, social justice activist, social media mega-power, star of the Broadway musical Allegiance, and subject of To Be Takei, a documentary on his life and career.
 His first book, an autobiography, To the Stars, was published in 1994, and in 2012 he published, Oh Myyy!
 There Goes The Internet, and its sequel in 2013, Lions And Tigers And Bears: The Internet Strikes Back.
-Mashable.com has named Takei the most-influential person on Facebook (8.98 million likes).
-He has 1.75 million followers on Twitter.
+Mashable.com has named Takei the most-influential person on Facebook.
+He has over 1.5 million followers on Twitter.

 Shoji Kameda, Composer